May 4, 1999: IFCO/Pastors for Peace 9th Friendshipment Caravan to Cuba

 WTO Seattle 1999

-In late 1999, Cuban President Fidel Castro announced his intention to come to the United States and speak at the conference.
+Earlier, Cuban President Fidel Castro had announced his intention to come to the United States and speak at the WTO Minisiterial.
 The prospect of Fidel addressing this very important forum for global capitalism was an exciting development.
 The Cuban government approached our committee and asked if we would assist a preliminary Cuban diplonatic team in laying groundwork for Fidel's proposed visit.
 We enthusiastically accepted and in November we chauffeured the Cuban diplomats around Seattle while they inspected hotels and speaking venues.
 We helped to arrange a public speaking event at the New Hope Missionary Baptist Church, an important Seattle African-American church in Seattle's Central District.

 Unfortunately, right-wing Cuban-American terrorist groups began issuing death threats against the Cuban president and so he canceled his visit to Seatle.
 However, we did host a public speaking event at the New Hope Church headlined by the Cuban Foreign Minister, Felipe Pérez Roque.
 This successful event capped our year of hard work as a committee.